Self-gravitating razor-thin disks around black holes via multi-hole seeds: Annular discs around Schwarzschild BHs

+Vieira et al. \cite{vieiraRamoscaroSaa2016PRD} found a sufficient condition for the vertical stability of timelike circular geodesics on the equatorial plane of the system, if it contains a razor-thin disc.
+They provided a definite vertical stability criterion for these orbits, extension of the Newtonian criterion developed in \cite{vieiraRamosCaro2016CeMDA}.
+It was obtained that if the strong energy condition for the disc fluid is satisfied, timelike circular geodesics are always stable under small vertical perturbations (in the $z-$ direction).
+Since in our case the strong energy condition for the disc is given by $\sigma + P_\varphi>0$ and this quantity is always positive for the discs considered here (see below), all timelike circular geodesics are vertically stable.

-Since the strong energy condition $\sigma + P_\varphi>0$ is satisfied along the whole disk, timelike circular geodesics are always vertically stable according to the definite vertical stability criterion developed in \cite{vieiraRamoscaroSaa2016PRD}, extension of the Newtonian result \cite{vieiraRamosCaro2016CeMDA}.
-On the other hand, Rayleigh's radial stability criterion \cite{letelier2003PRD, abramowiczKluzniak2005ApSS, vieiraMarekEtal2014PRD} shows us that the disk has an innermost stable circular (geodesic) orbit (ISCO) in the presence of the BH.
-In this ``particle'' approximation, the disk may be regarded as linearly stable for radii larger than the ISCO radius $\rho_{ISCO}$.
-We argue below that, by an adequate choice of parameters, the disk density, azimuthal pressure, and the disk's influence on the system's field lines are negligible for radii smaller than $\rho_{ISCO}$.
-We note that the disk satisfies all energy conditions for $\rho\geq\rho_{ISCO}$.
+On the other hand, Rayleigh's radial stability criterion \cite{letelier2003PRD, abramowiczKluzniak2005ApSS, vieiraMarekEtal2014PRD} (which states that if the angular momentum $L_z(\rho)$ of timelike circular geodesics satisfies $(L^2_z)_{,\rho}>0$ then these orbits are stable under small radial perturbations) shows us that the disc has an innermost stable circular (geodesic) orbit (ISCO) in the presence of the BH.
+In this ``particle'' approximation, consistent with the interpretation of the azimuthal pressure $P_\varphi$ as being due to counterrotating geodesic streams with the same speed $V^2=P_\varphi/\sigma$ \cite{gonzalezEspitia2003PRD}, the disc may be regarded as linearly stable for radii larger than the ISCO radius $\rho_{ISCO}$.
+We argue below that, by an adequate choice of parameters, the disc density, azimuthal pressure, and its influence on the system's field lines are negligible for radii smaller than $\rho_{ISCO}$.
+We note that the discs described below satisfy all energy conditions for $\rho\geq\rho_{ISCO}$.